fzakaria/fzakaria.com/_posts/2022-09-12-making-runpath-redundant-for-nix.md

 Here is a small example to demonstrate
 ```
 # Let's build our library with an absolute path for soname
-# notice I have set the soname to an absoulte path
+# notice I have set the soname to an absolute path
 ❯ gcc -shared -o libf.so -Wl,-soname,/nix/store/znxycsxlnx2s9zn6g0s0fl4z57ar7aps-libf-0.1/lib/libf.so -x c - <<EOF
         #include <stdio.h>
         void f() { puts("hello world"); }